-Days 4 & 5: Weeds, Weeds, and More Weeds
+Days 4 & 5: Weeds and More Great Food

 Finding & Comparing Volunteer Opportunities in Argentina

 Without using the WWOOF (Worldwide Opportunities on Organic Farms) website, it’s not easy to find volunteer opportunities on organic farms in Argentina.
-It took us a long time and a lot of internet searched to find this one; in hindsight, we probably should have paid the membership fee and gone through WWOOF.
+It took us a long time and a lot of internet searched to find this one.
+In hindsight, we probably should have paid the membership fee and gone through WWOOF.
 See our article for 11 things to know before you WWOOF.

 I went to Chacra Millalen not knowing what to expect and hoping that I would learn something about gardening.
-I was pleasantly surprised by everything there and I would definitely recommend Chacra Millalen to anyone wanting to get off the beaten path in Argentina and give back to the community.
+I was pleasantly surprised by everything there.
+I would definitely recommend Chacra Millalen to anyone wanting to get off the beaten path in Argentina, and give back to the community.
 The food was awesome, the people fun, the accommodations comfortable, the hosts gracious, and the work satisfying.

-Since this is my first experience with WWOOFing, I’d like to know how it compares to others.
+Since this was my first experience with WWOOF ‘ing, I’d like to know how it compares to others.
 Have you ever volunteered at Chacra Millalen or on a different organic farm?
-If so, was your experience similar to mine?
+If so, was your experience similar to ours?

 Argentine Breakfast – Typical foods and enjoying Thanksgiving